gpiozero/gpiozero/docs/api_pins.rst

-The default factory is constructed when the first device is initialised; if no default factory can be constructed (e.g. because no GPIO implementations are installed, or all of them fail to load for whatever reason), an :exc:`BadPinFactory` will be raised at construction time.
+The default factory is constructed when the first device is initialised; if no default factory can be constructed (e.g. because no GPIO implementations are installed, or all of them fail to load for whatever reason), a :exc:`BadPinFactory` exception will be raised at construction time.

 After importing gpiozero, until constructing a gpiozero device, the pin factory is :data:`None`, but at the point of first construction the default pin factory